 In July 2019, Deutsche Bank announced a strategic transformation to re-focus on delivering sustainable profitability and improved returns for its shareholders.
-In the first quarter of 2022, Deutsche Bank outlined its strategic and financial road map and communicated its financial targets through 2025.
-The statements included in this section cover management's view on the expected performance against its key performance indicators for the financial year 2022.
+In March 2022, the Group further outlined its strategic and financial road map and communicated its financial targets through 2025.
+The statements included in this section cover management's view on the expected performance against the Group's key performance indicators for the financial year 2022 including the updates of the Group's 2022 targets.